 At Emerick Architects, we are passionate about collaboration and feel the building process should be enjoyable.
 Fun might not be what most architecture firms advertise, but we are not like most architecture firms.
 We invest a lot of time with our clients, getting to know the project, and more importantly, the people involved.
 Building can be stressful and intimidating, but we strive to make it easier.
 As leaders and collaborators, we take our job very seriously — but we don’t take ourselves too seriously.

 The President and co-founder of Emerick Architects, Melody has over 25 years of experience in the field of architecture and interior design.
 Intuitive, talented and a great communicator, she leads our residential and interiors work and is the creative heart of our office.
-A graduate of the University of Oregon, Melody also taught interior design at Marylhurst University and is a current board member for the Architecture Foundation of Oregon.
+A graduate of the University of Oregon and a licensed architect, Melody also taught interior design at Marylhurst University and is a current board member for the Architecture Foundation of Oregon.